 Baboon Technical Team (BTT)

-The BTT routinely consults with locally and internationally recognised experts in baboon behavioural ecology and conservation to ensure that their management decisions are informed by the latest research.
-The BTT believes that to keep baboons out of urban areas is the ultimate solution to reduce conflict between human and baboons, thereby ensuring a sustainable baboon population on the Peninsula.
+Keep our baboons safe and wild is the philosophy that underpins baboon management.
+The BTT team routinely consult with locally and internationally recognised experts in baboon behavioural ecology and conservation to ensure that their management decisions are informed by the latest research.
+The BTT believes that to keep baboons out of urban areas is the ultimate solution to reduce conflict between human and baboons, thereby ensuring a sustainable baboon population on the Cape Peninsula.
 The BTT endorse all policing and law enforcement of all national, provincial and local laws relating to the protection of wild animals.

 City of Cape Town